Get unstuck, ditch the overwhelm, and find confidence, connection, and JOY in parenting your differently wired child

 How much does the Differently Wired Club cost?

 Club membership is $47 / month.
-Need-based scholarships are available (email Lindsay at email@example.com to inquire about scholarships).
+Need-based scholarships are available (click here to learn more).

 What is the time commitment?